 What should you do if you suspect sexual abuse by a dental technologist?

 Please know that it is not your fault.
 The dental technologist is responsible for understanding and maintaining an appropriate, professional relationship.
-Please contact the Coordinator of Professional Conduct with your concerns regarding sexual abuse or harassment by a member of the College at 416-438-5003.
+Please contact the Coordinator of Professional Conduct with your concerns regarding sexual abuse or harassment by a registrant of the College at 416-438-5003.

 Allegations and complaints regarding sexual abuse and harassment are handled through the College’s complaints process.
 College staff receive training on handling allegations of sexual abuse and harassment to ensure all enquiries and complaints are dealt with sensitively.
 Your privacy will be respected.

 If an employer or a health professional becomes aware that a dental technologist may have sexually abused or harassed a patient, the law requires that they report that abuse to the CDTO.
 The patient’s name is not forwarded to the CDTO as part of the mandatory report unless that patient gives the employer or health professional written permission to identify them as the victim of such abuse.

 Review the Mandatory Reporting page to understand the reporting requirements of RDTs.